PuTTY Tools and Tips

 At this point you should be able to click on an SSH link such as this one:

 ssh://fred@localhost/.
-It's unlikely
+This link is unlikely

 to connect but you should get a "Connection refused" error from PuTTY when